On this page:

 The Victorian Government is supporting and developing microgrids.
 A microgrid can be thought of as a small ‘subset’ of the electricity grid that provides energy generation and storage at a local level.
 They can incorporate renewable energy generation (for example, from solar panels or wind turbines) as well as battery energy storage.

-Some microgrids can operate independently of the grid during power outages (also referred to as ‘islanding’), which can be particularly helpful for communities in regional and rural settings.
+Some microgrids can operate independently of the grid during power outages (also referred to as islanding), which can be particularly helpful for communities in regional and rural settings.

 Community Microgrid and Sustainable Energy Program

-The Community Microgrid and Sustainable Energy Program were announced in May 2021.
+The Community Microgrid and Sustainable Energy Program was announced in May 2021.
 It will support the installation of a mix of solar, batteries and other distributed energy resources for a range of buildings.
 These include essential service buildings, commercial and industrial buildings and households.
 The program will provide a reliable power supply and build energy-resilient rural communities.

 The locations identified through the feasibility study and receiving support include: